 - Enables accurate conveyer weighing at speeds in excess of 1,000 feet per minute on conveyor belt scales

 Load Cell Utilization Factor

-The performance of a load cell and its associated instrumentation is specified on the basis of the load cell’s rated output.
-If the load cell is supporting a quantity of dead weight (i.e. hopper, screw feeder) then the mount of range left to do the job of weighing is only a fraction of the load cell’s rated output.
-The situation is further aggravated by the limited availability of conventional load cell capabilities.
-The percentage of a load cell’s rated output reserved for the actual job of weighing material is called the Load Cell Utilization Factor.
+The performance of a load cell and its associated instrumentation is determined by the load cell’s rated output.
+The load cell utilization factor is the percentage of a load cell’s rated output that is available for actually weighing material.
+If the load cell is supporting dead weight (i.e., hopper, screw feeder) the output left to weigh material is only a fraction of the load cell’s total rated output.
+The limited availability of conventional load cell capabilities further diminishes a load cell’s performance.